alex-t-reed/Text-Summarizer-Sentiment-Analysis/readme.md

 - Python for backend logic.
 - Flask web framework for building the web application.
 - NLTK (Natural Language Toolkit) for text processing and summarization.
-- Bootstrap Framework for styling the user interface.
+- Materialize for styling the user interface.
 - TextBlob for sentiment analysis.

 ## Usage